Go to Reviews.org AU Edition

 Mortise runner-up: Samsung SHS-P718-LMK Biometric Lock

 We like this mortise-smart lock combo.
-It’s about $50 more than the Schlage but with smart home compatibility.
+It’s about $20 less than the Schlage but with smart home compatibility.
 Its features include the following:

 - Random security code software to throw off observers